Will getting an interdisciplinary degree mean that I will have no job skills?

 The really useful legacy of your undergraduate education will be the intellectual strength and the flexible, adaptable habits of mind that will enable you, probably more than once or twice in your working life, to experience challenges, to analyse and understand them, and to respond to them creatively and effectively.
 And for that purpose there is a lot to be said for learning now to look at whatever interests you, or challenges, or puzzles you, from different points of view, using the diverse methods of analysis proper to a variety of academic disciplines.

 You may even be better off for having created your own undergraduate programme of education by synthesizing what the university can offer you and what you, with your current intellectual strengths and skills, can offer in return.
 It’s not all that different a process from what you will probably have to do ten, twenty or more years from now when you have to blend the knowledge and skills that you will have by then with what the new world of that new age will be offering and will be demanding.

 Will having an Interdisciplinary Studies BA on my transcript affect my chances of being accepted into graduate school?

 Without question, yes.

-- Others are more open to students with an interdisciplinary background; there is even one interesting example among the sample IDST programmes.
-But like this individual’s programme, they are usually quite specialized and have primarily a professional, rather than an academic focus (e.g., in areas such as Architecture, Education, Law, Library and Information Studies, Journalism or Medicine), rather than in Arts fields like Economics, English or History, for example).
+- Some other programmes are more open to students with an interdisciplinary background; but they are usually quite specialized and have primarily a professional, rather than an academic focus (e.g., in areas such as Architecture, Education, Law, Library and Information Studies, Journalism or Medicine), rather than in Arts fields like Economics, English or History, for example).